Mkarandi/Assignments/README.md

 ### Banking
  Users can receive, send and store money within the service.
 Users can also transfer funds to their local banks.
 Upon signing up, users will link at least one checking account to the service to allow this.
 Cash App does have a debit card.

-### Cryptocurreny
+### Cryptocurrency
-As of January 2018, users can buy and sell crytpocurrency through the API.
+As of January 2018, users can buy and sell cryptocurrency through the API.
 This is still limited to Bitcoin.

 ### Investing
-In Novemebr 2020, Bloc Inc. added an investment service i nthe platfomr that allows users to trade in stocks and EFTs without a commission charge.
+In November 2020, Bloc Inc. added an investment service onthe platform that allows users to trade in stocks and EFTs without a commission charge.

 ### **Business Model**